-Tax returns covering income for the year ending 5 April 2019 have to be submitted to HMRC by 31 October 2019 for paper returns or 31 January 2020 for online returns if you wish HMRC to collect any tax you owe through your code.
+Tax returns covering income for the year ending 5 April 2021 have to be submitted to HMRC by 31 October 2021 for paper returns or 31 January 2022 for online returns.

-You can ask for this provided you owe less than £3,000, although this can increase to a maximum of £17,000 for very high earners under certain circumstances.
+You can ask for this provided you owe less than £3,000, although more can be collected based on the level of annual PAYE earnings on a sliding scale, up to a maximum of £17,000 for very high earners under certain circumstances.

 There is a partnership return which shows the profit and loss account of the partnership and any adjustments made for tax, including the capital allowances.